 How to get to Komodo

-Divers generally enter this region via the airport at Labuan Bajo, an small fishing village in Flores Island on the indonesian province of East Nusa Tenggara.
+Divers generally enter this region via the airport at Labuan Bajo, once an small fishing village in Flores Island, now a busy town on the indonesian province of East Nusa Tenggara.
 But depending of your liveaboard itinerary should be considered the airports of Maumere or Bima in the indonesian province of West Nusa Tenggara.

 The Southern waters generally provide better visibility from December through April.
 Lower visibility occurs in the South during the dry season when oceanic up-welling and plankton blooms, attracts a wealth of marine life to Komodo, especially invertebrates.
 Highest temperatures in the south are during the rainy season.